ngeor/instarepo/README.md

   --except-name-prefix EXCEPT_NAME_PREFIX
-                        Do not process repositories whose name starts with the given prefix --dry-run             Do not actually push and create MR
+                        Do not process repositories whose name starts with the given prefix --dry-run             Do not actually push and create MR --only-fixers ONLY_FIXERS [ONLY_FIXERS ...]
+                        Only run fixers that have the given prefixes --except-fixers EXCEPT_FIXERS [EXCEPT_FIXERS ...]
+                        Do not run fixers that have the given prefixes

 Authentication:
   -u USER, --user USER  The GitHub username